A step-by-step risk assessment process for HIPAA Security Rule Compliance. Stay protected against risks and hazards to ePHI security.

 The electronic media may range from a single workstation to entire communication networks.
 Therefore, the scope of the risk assessment should include all ePHI regardless of the particular electronic medium, source, or location.

 Once the risk assessment scope is identified, the covered entity should gather data on where the ePHI is stored, received, maintained, or transmitted.
-To perform this step, organizations generally review their past and existing projects; interview subject matter experts; review documentation.
+To perform this step, organizations generally review their past and existing projects, interview subject matter experts, review documentation.
 Again, the covered entities may generate their own methods of data gathering but they must document all steps of this process.

 The Security Rule primarily targets ePHI that organizations hold.
 Hence, the analysis of the use and disclosure of all PHI is not required, it may be valuable for the risk assessment.
 At the same time, covered entities must consider that their efforts and resource commitment necessary for data gathering depends directly on their environment and the amount of ePHI.
 For instance, small providers should be able to identify all PHI by analyzing a single department.
-Large health plans, in turn, would be required to review multiple physical locations, departments, information systems to identify ePHI.
+Large health plans, in turn, would be required to review multiple physical locations, departments, and information systems to identify ePHI.

 To comply with the Security Rule, covered entities must identify, categorize, and document reasonably anticipated threats to ePHI.
 In other words, from the list of all possible threats (human, natural, environmental), only those specific to the circumstances of the organization’s environment must be selected.
 Organizations must also identify vulnerabilities (technical and non-technical), which, in case of being triggered or exploited by a threat, would create a risk to ePHI.
 All threats and vulnerabilities identified must be documented.